Initial Release

 AI Observations

 Every FHIR Observation resource written by the Triage Agent during chat sessions.
 Shows the symptom recorded, severity, patient reference, and timestamp.
-This tab is the live audit trail of AI clinical activity — judges can verify that the agents are genuinely writing structured FHIR data to IRIS, not just generating text.
+This tab is the live audit trail of AI clinical activity.

 Service Requests